MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Digest: We show that it is possible to obtain the private training data from the publicly shared gradients.
 We name this leakage as Deep Leakage from Gradient and empirically validate the effectiveness on both computer vision and natural language processing tasks.

 ## Fairness

+### Fairness: 2022

+- Fairness via Explanation Quality: Evaluating Disparities in the Quality of Post hoc Explanations. [[paper]](https://arxiv.org/abs/2205.07277)
+  - Jessica Dai, Sohini Upadhyay, Ulrich Aivodji, Stephen H. Bach, Himabindu Lakkaraju. *AIES 2022*
+  - Key Word: Fairness; Interpretability.
+  - Digest: We first outline the key properties which constitute explanation quality and where disparities can be particularly problematic.
+We then leverage these properties to propose a novel evaluation framework which can quantitatively measure disparities in the quality of explanations output by state-of-the-art methods.
+Using this framework, we carry out a rigorous empirical analysis to understand if and when group-based disparities in explanation quality arise.
+Our results indicate that such disparities are more likely to occur when the models being explained are complex and highly non-linear.
+In addition, we also observe that certain post hoc explanation methods (e.g., Integrated Gradients, SHAP) are more likely to exhibit the aforementioned disparities.

 ### Fairness: 2020